Go Back

 Ingredients

-• ¼ inch Cube Fresh ginger grated or peeled
+• ½ inch Cube Fresh ginger peeled or sliced into strips

-• 4 Tbs Granulated sugar For brûlée top
+• 6 Tbs Granulated sugar Approx for brûlée top

 Instructions

-• Add all of the whole spices to a pot and turn on the heat to medium.
+• Add all of the whole spices including the ginger to a pot and turn on the heat to medium.
 Allow to toast in the pan tossing around occasionally until very fragrant and lightly browned.

-• Add the heavy cream and milk then whisk in the brown sugar.
+• Add the heavy cream and milk then whisk in half the brown sugar.
 Turn the heat to high and allow to come to a boil.
+While waiting, whisk together the other half of the brown sugar with the egg yolks in a separate, heat resistance bowl.

-• Remove the tea bags from the dairy, squeezing out the extra liquid and flavor, and bring back to a boil.
+• Remove the tea bags from the dairy, squeezing out the extra liquid and flavor, and bring back to a boil keeping the spices in the pot (these will be strained out at the end).

-• Temper into your egg yolks by whisking a small amount of the dairy into the yolks.
-Return everything to the pot and cook with a spatula instead of a whisk.
+• Temper into your egg yolk mixture by whisking a small amount of the dairy into the yolks.
+Return everything to the pot and stir with a spatula instead of a whisk.
 Stir constantly using the spatula to scrape the bottom and sides of the pot.
-Continue cooking until nappe (coats the back your spatula) or until 170℉.
+Continue cooking until nappe (or coats the back your spatula) or until 170℉.

 • Immediately strain into your ice bath and allow to cool until still warm stirring occasionally.
 Preheat the oven to 300℉.

 • Place your ramkeins in a baking dish and fill the ramekins with your base until ⅙-¼ inch from the top.
 Fill your baking dish with water about a third or half way up the ramekins.
-Bake for 45 minutes to an hour or until there is a slight jiggle in the center and is lightly firm to the touch when poked with a wet finger.
-Please note that if you have more shallow ramekins that it will take less time.
+Bake for 60-75 minutes or until there is a slight jiggle in the center and is lightly firm to the touch when poked with a wet finger.
+Please note that if you have shallow but wide ramekins, it will take less time.
 If you have larger ramekins, it may take more time.
+Internal temperature should be 175℉.

 • Allow your creme brûlée to chill in the fridge for about 2 hours or overnight before serving.
 Evenly sprinkle the top with granulated sugar and burn with your blowtorch until a deep amber color.
 Allow to cool and harden before enjoying.